devopsdays/devopsdays-web/content/events/2016-raleigh/program/brian-oconnell.md

 <p>

 This talk will show you how to enable rapid and safe changes to critical cloud services when the world is watching your infrastructure.
-<p>By capturing the context and contingency of our choices, we can more easily adapt to changes in our organization and the tech community.
 </p>